Type to search

 By Madhurima, Orange Wayfarer

-Located at Bankura, a 4 hours drive from Kolkata, the Bikna Village is tucked inside the interiors of rural Bengal.
-It looks like one of those idyllic villages, where calm prevails in daily mundane.
 However, if you look closely, you will see outstanding artists involved in those daily chores, who despite being denied any limelight of modern media houses, have been preserving an art form dating back to the era of Mohenjadaro civilization!

 Yes, I am talking about the mindful art of Dhokra, the ancient form of which is found in the dancing girl statue from the ruins of Harappan civilization.
 Traditionally, the Dhokra Damar artists were Banjara (gypsy).
 A few government grants were endowed.
-They were given a piece of land.
-A stream of support ensured they have enough time to practice the Dhokra art.
-They settled.
-The art sustained and lived in the age of increasing pressure from fast fashion industry and Chinese replica.

-Dhokra art is a produce of lost wax casting technique.
-Needless to say, it is a form of handicraft and demands undivided attention for hours in front of fire.
-Dhokra art usually manifests itself in various form of tribal life, religious deities, home decor items, lamp stand.
 There is an increased demand for traditional Dhokra jewelry.
-They are beautiful and renders timeless class to one’s style statement.
+They are beautiful and renders timeless class to one's style statement.
 They particularly go well with saree or Indian ethnic wear.
 Poushmela in Shantiniketan is an event where plenty of Dhokra art is found at a place. they are affordable as well.

 The art of Dhokra has its presence in Eastern and southern parts of India, namely Telengana and Kerala and Jharkhand.